open-quantum-safe/liboqs-dotnet/README.md

         copy liboqs-master\VisualStudio\x64\ReleaseDLL\oqs.dll liboqs-dotnet\x64

 The folder to copy into is based on the architecture you are building for.
+This is to seperate different architecture libraries for the steps below.

 See the [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more information on building the library on Windows.